XeniaTikhomirova/Ceasar/README.md

 And the down below one more line of code (encrypted word):
 “Dein Wort lautet: combod”.

-3. Now you can copy this word “combod” and paste it in the input filed down bellow “Text Entschlüsseln.
+3. Now you can copy this word “combod” and paste it in the input field down bellow “Text Entschlüsseln".

 4. You might see new lines, the second of which encrypt you previously entered word ”Zu entschlüsseln: combod”